Skip to content

 • all — the terminal mechanism (-all, ~all).

-The consequence is clear: the more you replace include: with ip4:/ip6:, the lighter your count.
-And beware of cascading includes: an include:_spf.provider.com can itself contain three or four includes, all of which count toward your ten.
-That's how you exceed the limit without realizing it — a few greedy providers is all it takes.
+The consequence is clear: the more include: mechanisms give way to ip4:/ip6:, the lighter the count.
+And beware of cascading includes: an include:_spf.provider.com can itself contain three or four includes, all of which count toward the same ten.
+That's how a record exceeds the limit unnoticed — a few greedy providers is all it takes.

-Before fixing, measure.
-You can't repair what you can't see.
-Our free analyzer evaluates your SPF, unfolds cascading includes, and tells you where your count stands.
-The goal is to visualize the tree of your record: every include you publish, and everything it drags in behind it.
-Once that tree is in front of you, the culprits jump out — typically one or two big providers that, on their own, consume half your budget.
+Before fixing, measuring.
+Nothing gets repaired that can't be seen.
+Our free analyzer evaluates the SPF, unfolds cascading includes, and situates the count.
+The goal is to visualize the tree of the record: every published include, and everything it drags in behind it.
+Once that tree is laid out, the culprits jump out — typically one or two big providers that, on their own, consume half the budget.

 An example: anatomy of an overflow